 In light of the above, we named our instrument Mathematical Meanings for Teaching secondary mathematics (MMTsm) because we wanted to assess the meanings a teacher holds for the mathematics they teach.
 We hasten to say that we intend mathematical meanings for teaching to be understood as a teacher-centric construct, not a normative construct.
 Put another way, every teacher has meanings for the mathematics they teach.
 An individual teacher's meanings might be incoherent, superficial, coherent, or productive, but they are her meanings for the mathematics she teaches.
 We categorize teachers' meanings according to how productive they are.
 We agree that "productive or unproductive is a more appropriate criterion than right or wrong, and final assessments of particular conceptions will depend on the contexts in which we evaluate their usefulness" (Smith, diSessa, & Roschelle, 1993, p.
 147).
 We define "productive mathematical meanings" to be meanings that a teacher holds which would be productive for students' long-term mathematical learning were they to hold them also.
-We acknowledge immediately two concerns: (1) whether a meaning is actually productive for students requires collecting empirical evidence from students.
+We acknowledge immediately two concerns: (1) whether a meaning is actually productive for students' learning depends on schemes available to the students at the moment of instruction, and (2) determining whether or not a meaning is actually productive for students requires collecting empirical evidence from students.
 A particular meaning might seem productive from the perspective of a more advanced knower, but there could be unforeseen consequences when attempting to teach this meaning to someone first experiencing the idea.

-2.2.
-Schemes and meaning
+2.2 Schemes and Meaning